 Tooth colored fillings

 If a filling is required we use the latest in bonding techniques that will give you a long lasting esthetic tooth colored filling.
+We offer the best dental bonding Charlotte NC.
 We are a mercury free office and while we are not against having silver fillings we do not place them.
 Silver filling expand over time and can cause fractures in teeth, especially back molars.
 This normally leads to the tooth cracking and needing a crown.
 Tooth colored fillings actually act to bring the tooth together rather than push it apart.
 While these are more technique sensitive and take longer to place, composite fillings give you a stronger and more cosmetic option than silver.

 If a tooth is broken or the decay is too large for a filling then a crown is usually recommended.
 A crown is used to cover the entire tooth to protect it against breaking which is more likely to occur when a tooth has been weakened by a large filling or decay.
 Crowns are almost always recommended on teeth that have had root canals.
 Root canals remove tooth structure in the middle and therefore weaken the overall strength of the tooth.